prashikm/dev-ocean/README.md

-# dev-ocean
+# Developer Resources

-A list of dev resources which I found interesting and use alongside in my programming journey
+A list of developer resources which I found interesting and use alongside in my programming journey.

 ## API